Social

 • EMERGE: Is designed for employees who show interest in taking on a leadership role.
 The program provides participants with a better understanding of their “leadership style” and how they can use that style to be effective in leading people.
 Specific modules include self-awareness and communication; managing conflict; understanding your change style; and leadership presence and influence skills.

 • BILD: Is designed for senior managers and directors.
 Our BILD program focuses on helping leaders at this level to execute through others.
-The focus areas of this course include managing emotional intelligence; mastering decision dynamics; and translating strategy into results.
+The focus areas of this course include managing emotional intelligence, mastering decision dynamics, and translating strategy into results.

 Health and Wellness Benefit Offerings